 The participants belonging to these two work and training sites were observed regularly on a voluntary basis during several weeks in spring 2006.
 With their consent, observations were video recorded by the researchers.
 These recordings took place after a period of preparation during which participants got used to the presence of the researcher and a relation of mutual confidence was established between partners.
-By observing and analysing brief excerpts of audiovideo recorded data documenting naturally occurring interactions between these apprentices and their trainers, we addressed the following questions, related to our general conceptual frame: what sorts of learning opportunities are being afforded to apprentices in these two distinct workplaces and how do apprentices engage with these opportunities?
-How do workplace supervisors and apprentices reconcile production constraints with training and learning purposes?
+By observing and analysing brief excerpts of audio-video recorded data documenting naturally occurring interactions between these apprentices and their trainers, we addressed the following questions, related to our general conceptual frame: what sorts of learning opportunities are being afforded to apprentices in these two distinct workplaces and how do apprentices reconcile production constraints with training and learning purposes?
 In what sense can these work and training environments be regarded as expansive or restrictive forms of participation?